 Kyushu Scene News

-A group of 20 people from the Hiroshima Prefectural Citizens' Council inspects the site - July issue of Genji Newsletter
+A delegation of 20 members from the Hiroshima Prefectural Citizens Council inspects the site – Site News, July Issue

-■20 people from the Hiroshima Prefectural Citizens Council for Promotion of Japan-Korea Tunnel visited the Tsushima Diagonal Shaft site
+■20 members of the Hiroshima Prefectural Council for the Promotion of the Japan-Korea Tunnel visit the Tsushima Incline Shaft site

-The director reports on the progress at the renovated office.
+The director reports on the progress at the renewal office

-"Let's look at the scene first."
-The inspection was made possible at the suggestion of Seki Mitani, chairman of the Prefectural Citizens' Council.
-"To move forward with the tunnel project, we start by seeing the current situation with our own eyes."
-The chairman made the decision in response to the completion of an inclined mine entrance facing west on the west coast of Tsushima, a border island connecting Japan with South Korea and the Korean Peninsula.
+"Let's see the site first," said Mitani Tsumiki, chairman of the Prefectural Residents' Council, who suggested the visit.
+"In order to move forward with the tunnel project, we must first see the current situation with our own eyes."
+The chairman made the decision after the inclined tunnel entrance was completed facing west on the west coast of Tsushima, an island that forms the border between Japan and Korea and the Korean Peninsula.

-The next day, the group visited Iki and returned home having experienced the ancient transportation route from Tsushima to Hiroshima.
-Hiroshima was the first place in the world to be hit by an atomic bomb, and in May President Obama became the first American president to visit the Peace Park and Atomic Bomb Dome, making it a pioneer in achieving world peace.
-There is a lot of interest in Japan-Korea relations, as it was also a post station for Korean envoys during the Edo period.
-Expectations are high that the tunnel project will make great progress from Hiroshima.
+The next day, the group visited Iki, and on their way home they experienced the ancient transportation route from Tsushima to Hiroshima.
+Hiroshima was the world's first atomic bomb site, and in May, President Obama became the first U.S. president to visit the Peace Memorial Park and Atomic Bomb Dome, making it a harbinger of world peace.
+There is also great interest in Japan-Korea relations, as the city was once a post station for Korean envoys during the Edo period.
+Hopes are high that the tunnel project will make great strides from Hiroshima.

-The office completed renovations on June 14th, and this was the first time it hosted an inspection group.
-We are looking forward to the inspection team's visit to the island with the idea that the Japan-Korea tunnel agreement will be made here in Tsushima.
-From this office.
+The office was renovated on June 14th, and this was the first time the inspection team was welcomed.
+We look forward to the inspection team's visit, with the idea that "the Japan-Korea agreement on the tunnel will be reached here on Tsushima, from this office."

 201607_1